comparaonline/git-tagging/README.md

 after 'deploy:restart', 'git:push_deploy_tag'
 ```

-And add the git role to all stages you want git tags to be creted
+And add the git role to all stages you want git tags to be created

 Developing
 ----------